 Robert Greene

-Prior to joining Patomak, Mr. Greene was a Senior Advisor at the U.S. Department of the Treasury.
-In this capacity, he primarily worked on banking, cryptocurrency, and insurance issues, as well as on financial inclusion and economic recovery initiatives launched in response to the COVID-19 pandemic.
-He earned the Meritorious Service Award for his work at the Department.
+Prior to joining Patomak, Mr. Greene was a Senior Advisor at the Department of the Treasury (Treasury).
+In this capacity, he worked on banking, digital assets, and insurance issues, as well as economic policy initiatives launched in response to the COVID-19 pandemic.
+Mr. Greene earned the Meritorious Service Award for his work at Treasury.

-Earlier in his career, Mr. Greene was a strategic advisor at Patomak and was an associate at IBM’s Promontory Financial Group.
-Mr. Greene has also worked for the U.S. House of Representatives Committee on Financial Services, Harvard University’s Mossavar-Rahmani Center for Business and Government, and George Mason University’s Mercatus Center.
+Prior to moving to Beijing, Mr. Greene was a consultant with Patomak after working at IBM’s Promontory Financial Group.
+In these roles, his work focused on risk and strategy issues facing banks, broker-dealers, clearinghouses, and digital asset companies.
+Earlier in his career, he worked for the U.S. House of Representatives Committee on Financial Services, Harvard University’s Mossavar-Rahmani Center for Business and Government, and George Mason University’s Mercatus Center.

 - FSOC Releases Digital Asset Report, Signaling Increased Future Scrutiny